Kong/docs.konghq.com/app/enterprise/0.35-x/getting-started/index.md

 ### Introduction

 Thank you for installing Kong Enterprise!
-The following series of Getting Started guides are designed to help you familiarize yourself with Kong Enterprise's features and capabilities, with practical steps to start Kong Enterprise securely, access Kong Manager as a **Super Admin**, and create new entities such as **Services**.
+The following series of Getting Started guides is designed to help you familiarize yourself with Kong Enterprise's features and capabilities, with practical steps to start Kong Enterprise securely, access Kong Manager as a **Super Admin**, and create new entities such as **Services**.